 On public lands, the Tennessee Division of Forestry, the Tennessee Wildlife Resources Agency, the Tennessee Department of Environmental and Conservation, the National Park Service and the U.S. Fish and Wildlife Service are charged with protecting threatened hemlocks.

 On private property, we look to you.
 The Tennessee Division of Forestry can help.
-Contact: Heather Slayton, Forest Health Unit Leader, Tennessee Division of Forestry, phone: 615-837-5432.
+Contact: Nathan Hoover, Forest Health Specialist, Tennessee Division of Forestry, phone: 615-837-5552.

 What The Nature Conservancy Is Doing Across the Cumberland Plateau and Mountains